research-ag/stream/README.md

 managing concurrency (pipelining).

 From the outside the protocol provides ordered, reliable messaging similar to TCP.
-The implementation is simler than TCP.
+The implementation is simpler than TCP.
 For example, the only state maintained by the receiver is the stream position (a single integer).
 The receiver does not buffer later items that have arrived out of order.